-Most people have never seen a mole in person this is because they spend the majority of their time underground.
+Most people have never seen a mole because they spend the majority of their time underground.
 What they do see are the humped "ridges" in their yards, caused by the mole's tunneling efforts.
-This is a major thorn in the side of people who take pride in their lawns, even though they provide a very valuable service by eating white grubs and aerating the soil.
+This is a major eyesore to people who take pride in their lawns, even though they provide a very valuable service by eating white grubs and aerating the soil.

-Mole Facts: The species we see here in NW Indiana and Illinois is the eastern mole (Scalopus aquaticus).
-This little mammal ranges from 5 to 8 inches, is blackish-brown to dark silvery-gray in color, has a short bare snout and tail, has no distinguishable eyes or ears, and webbed shovel-like feet, with large heavy claws for digging.
+Mole Facts: The species we find in NW Indiana and Illinois is the eastern mole (Scalopus Aquaticus).
+This little mammal ranges from 5 to 8 inches, is blackish brown to dark silvery-gray in color, has a short bare snout and tail, no distinguishable eyes or ears, and webbed shovel-like feet, with large heavy claws for digging.

-Their primary food source is earthworms, although they also eat white grubs, ground beetles, millipedes, centipedes and other insects, and sometimes even small mice or shrews.
-When soil is in favorable condition, as after a rain, a mole can tunnel at the rate of 18 feet per hour.
+Their primary food source is earthworms, although they also eat white grubs, ground beetles, millipedes, centipedes, and other insects, and sometimes even small mice or shrews.
+When soil is in favorable condition, as after a rain, a mole can tunnel at a rate of 18 feet per hour.